Global Hazards and Significant Events

 Northeast Pacific Ocean Basin

-No reports of significant extratropical cyclones were received during February 2008.
+No significant extratropical cyclones reports were received during February 2009.

 An extratropical storm brought heavy snow across parts of the United Kingdom on February 2, wreaking havoc across the country.
 The adverse weather was responsible for a major transportation halt.
 Over 250 flights were cancelled at Heathrow airport (London's largest and busiest airport) as it closed its runways and London's bus and train services were suspended, stranding millions of people (Reuters).
 It was reported that prior to closing Heathrow's runways, a flight landed and while taxiing towards its terminal it slid off the taxiway.
 Fortunately, no injuries were reported (Associated Press).
 The worst hit area was southeastern England, where some areas reported up to 25 cm (10 inches) of snow, with London having as much as 10 cm (4 inches) (Associated Press).
 This was Britain's worst snowstorm since February 1991.
 The lack of transportation caused nearly 6.4 million employees to miss work, and these disruptions are likely to cost businesses $4.3 billion (Associated Press).
 Britain's Met Office issued severe weather warning across most of the country and forecasted that parts of the southeast would be blanketed by nearly 15 cm (9 inches) of snow (Reuters).
 Nevertheless, many of the cities had insufficient machinery to deal with the snowfall (Associated Press).
 Two climbers died on Snowdon (Wales highest mountain), but it was uncertain if their deaths were related to the storm (CNN).